Nova Scotia Power Receives Dec - GuruFocus.com

 NS Power filed the settlement agreement for its 2022-2024 General Rate Application (GRA) on November 25, 2022.
 The settlement, which addresses both fuel and non-fuel rates, was reached between NS Power, key customer representatives, and other stakeholders.

-Information on the UARB decision can be found at www.nspower.ca%2Fgra or on the UARB+website.
+Information on the UARB decision can be found at nspower.ca%2Fgra or on the UARB+website.

 Forward Looking Information